Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 - News from publications that the community rates as trustworthy

-- News that people find informative
+- News that people find informative and useful

 - News that is relevant to people’s local community